Ohio: Music

 The Rock and Roll Hall of Fame and the Rhythm and Blues Music Hall of Fame are both located in Cleveland.
-Cleveland disc jockey Alan Freed is credited with coining the term and promoting rock and roll in the early 1950s.
+Cleveland disc jockey Alan Freed is credited with coining the term and promoting rock and roll in the early 1950s; Freed hosted the Moondog Coronation Ball, the first live rock and roll concert in Cleveland in 1952..
 Cincinnati is home to the American Classical Music Hall of Fame and Museum.
-Six Ohio musicians are Rock and Roll Hall of Fame members, Dave Grohl (Nirvana and Foo Fighters), the Isley Brothers, Nine Inch Nails, Bobby Womack, Benjamin Orr (The Cars), and Chrissie Hynde (The Pretenders), in addition to Alan Freed.
+Six Ohio musicians or groups are Rock and Roll Hall of Fame members: Dave Grohl (of Nirvana and Foo Fighters), the Isley Brothers, Nine Inch Nails, Bobby Womack, Benjamin Orr (of The Cars), and Chrissie Hynde (of The Pretenders), in addition to Alan Freed.

-Other popular musicians from Ohio include Mamie Smith, Dean Martin, Tyler Joseph and Josh Dun of Twenty One Pilots, Frankie Yankovic, Doris Day, the McGuire Sisters, Howard Hewett, Shirley Murdock, Boz Scaggs, John Legend, Marilyn Manson, Starset, Dan Auerbach and Patrick Carney of the Black Keys, Griffin Layne, Joe Dolce, Kid Cudi, William "Bootsy" Collins, Stephanie Eulinberg of Kid Rock's Twisted Brown Trucker Band, and Devo.
+Other musicians from Ohio have contributed to a wide range of music genres.
+Early 20th century performers included blues singer Mamie Smith and polka musician Frankie Yankovic, while mid-century popular entertainers included Dean Martin, Doris Day, and the McGuire Sisters.
+Ohio later produced artists associated with rhythm and blues and funk, including Howard Hewett, Shirley Murdock, and Bootsy Collins.
+Rock and alternative acts from the state include Devo, Marilyn Manson, The Black Keys, Twenty One Pilots, and Starset, while later hip hop and pop performers include Kid Cudi and John Legend.

 The Cleveland Orchestra is one of the historic Big Five orchestras in the U.S. and considered among the best worldwide.
-Many other Ohio cities are home to their own orchestras, including Akron, Blue Ash, Canton, Cincinnati, Columbus, Dayton, Toledo, and Youngstown.
-Cincinnati is home to its own ballet, symphony orchestra, pops orchestra, and opera, all housed at the Cincinnati Music Hall.
+Many other Ohio cities are home to their own orchestras, including the Akron Symphony Orchestra, Blue Ash Montgomery Symphony Orchestra, Canton Symphony Orchestra, Cincinnati Symphony Orchestra, Columbus Symphony Orchestra, Dayton Philharmonic Orchestra, Toledo Symphony Orchestra, and Youngstown Symphony Orchestra.
+Cincinnati is also home to the Cincinnati Ballet, Cincinnati Pops Orchestra, and Cincinnati Opera, all of which (including the Cincinnati Symphony Orchestra) are housed at Cincinnati Music Hall.
 Dayton is also home to a ballet, orchestra, and opera, collectively known as the Dayton Performing Arts Alliance.

-Within the marching arts, Winter Guard International has hosted national championships in performing arts at the University of Dayton 18 times between 1983 and 2003, and has permanently since 2005.
-The Bluecoats Drum and Bugle Corps are Ohio's highest fielding drum corps, competing in the Drum Corps International World Class circuit out of Canton.
+Within the marching arts, Winter Guard International hosted its national championships in performing arts at the University of Dayton 18 times between 1983 and 2003, and has permanently since 2005.
+The Bluecoats Drum and Bugle Corps, based in Canton, compete in Drum Corps International's highest circuit.